InternLM/InternLM/doc/code-docs/source/parallel.rst

 The implementation of ZeRO1.5 uses the concept of hierarchical sharding via config value ``parallel.zero1``, which enables sharding within local nodes.

-1. If ``parallel.zero1 <= 0``, The size of the zero process group is equal to the size of the dp process group, so parameters will be divided within the range of dp.
+1. If ``parallel.zero1 <= 0``, the size of the zero process group is equal to the size of the dp process group, so parameters will be divided within the range of dp.
 2. If ``parallel.zero1 == 1``, zero is not used, and all dp groups retain the full amount of model parameters.
 3. If ``parallel.zero1 > 1`` and ``parallel.zero1 <= dp world size``, the world size of zero is a subset of dp world size.
 For smaller models, it is usually a better choice to split the parameters within nodes with a setting ``parallel.zero1 <= 8``.